DolphyWind/Electra-Lang/README.md

 >**Inverted Conditional Unit (]):** Pops the top value off the stack.
 Kills the current if the top value is not zero.

 ### **Keys (~, !)**
 Keys transform to the other components when they are activated.
 They will stop current (Technically they move current one step back) if they are not activated.
 To activate a key, a current must be touch the key from its activator directions.
-They inherit from Cable class but does not call 'Cable::work()'.
+They inherit from Cable class but does not call 'Cable::work()' immidiately.

 #### **Key Types**
 >**Horizontal Key (~):** Supports east and west directions.
 Becomes a horizontal cable when activated.
 Gets activated when a current touches it from north or south directions.